 How to Prevent Scarring After Mole Removal

 The most common reason why moles are removed from the skin is that they are just in an uncomfortable location.
 If a mole is malignant, some people might need to have it removed.
-In either case, failing to properly care after a mole removal surgery could result in a scar.
+In either case, failing to properly care after an Orange County mole removal surgery could result in a scar.
 Keep reading this article for additional details on how to prevent scarring if you recently underwent a procedure that left a mole removal scar.